maxschalz/studious_potato/README.md

 data.
 It does _not_ include the Cyclus output files.
 However, each folder contains the input files, thus the simulations can easily be recreated.
+In order for the simulation to work, it must be called from within the `input_files` directory.

 ## analysis
 This `folder` contains all the analysis scripts.